rfire01/Participatory-Budgeting-Experiment/README.md

-# Participatory Budgeting Design for the RealWorld
+# Participatory Budgeting Design for the Real World

 ## Data description
 The experiment data is structured in single xlsx file with 6 sheets.